Updated

 • Need JetBrains, Xcode, or non-VS Code IDE support → GitHub Copilot

-• Want strong agentic coding at a lower price → Windsurf
+• Want strong agentic coding with a generous free tier → Windsurf (now by Cognition)

 • Have strict privacy requirements with no cloud code sharing → Continue.dev + local model

-• Are a casual developer doing simple scripts → the Hobby plan or GitHub Copilot Free
+• Are a casual developer doing simple scripts → the free Hobby plan or GitHub Copilot Free

 Verdict: Is Cursor AI Worth It?

 Worth it if: You’re a professional developer doing daily, complex work in VS Code.
 The Tab autocomplete alone pays for itself in saved keystrokes, and the agent mode is the best currently available for multi-file tasks.
-At $20/month with the Auto model strategy, you’ll rarely hit limits.
+At $20/month, leaning on Auto mode (which doesn’t draw down your included usage) keeps you comfortably inside the plan.

-Skip it if: You need multi-IDE support, you’re on a tight budget, or you find the credit system hard to predict.
-GitHub Copilot at $10/month or Windsurf at $15/month will cover 80% of what Cursor does at a lower cost.
+Skip it if: You need multi-IDE support, you’re on a tight budget, or you find usage-based billing hard to predict.
+GitHub Copilot at $10/month covers about 80% of what Cursor does for half the price, and Windsurf at $20/month matches Cursor on cost while offering a more generous free tier.

 Cursor set the standard that everyone else is now trying to beat.
-In 2026, it’s still ahead — but the lead is narrowing, and the pricing is less favorable than it used to be.
-It earns a strong recommendation, but with the caveat that you should try the Hobby plan before committing to Pro.
+In 2026, it’s still ahead — but the lead is narrowing, and the pricing is less favorable than the old flat-fee unlimited days.
+It earns a strong recommendation, but with the caveat that you should try the free Hobby plan before committing to Pro.

 Frequently Asked Questions